 How to use Floor Sanders

 Do you want to give your floors a new lease of life?
+This blog will be explaining how to use a floor sander.
 Do you have bumps, cracks or discolouration in your wooden flooring?
 If the answer is yes then you will likely have to use some floor sanding equipment to bring your hardwood floor back to life.

 When you have decided that it is time to sand your hardwood floors then you are going to have to learn how to use a floor sander efficiently.
 When you sand down your floor you are generally going to use 2 or maybe 3 machines.
-We want to go through these different machines and give you enough information, so you can go off and give yourself a brand new, pristine looking wooden floor.
-These different floors sanders are:
+We want to go through these different machines.
+These will give you enough information, so you can go off and give yourself a pristine-looking wooden floor.
+These different floor sanders are:

 - The Drum/Belt Sander,